zaphosting/docs/docs/hytale-mods.md

 ## Install Mods

-As long as the official server files and the modding workflow are not fully documented, exact installation details may still change.
-In general, mods are placed in your server’s mods directory.
-You can connect to your server via  open the mods folder in your server directory, and upload your mod files there.
+Mods can be installed by adding them directly to your server files.
+Start by downloading the desired mods in `.zip` or `.jar` format from trusted sources such as CurseForge.

+Once downloaded, connect to your server and open the `mods/` directory in the server root.
+Upload the mod files into this folder without extracting or modifying them.
+After all mods are in place, restart the server so they are loaded and activated.

 ## Popular Mods